langchain-ai/langchain/templates/sql-lantern/README.md

 In order to run RAG over your postgreSQL database you will need to generate the embeddings for the specific columns you want.

-This process is covered in the [RAG empowered SQL cookbook](cookbook/retrieval_in_sql.ipynb), but the overall approach consist of:
+This process is covered in the [RAG empowered SQL cookbook](cookbook/retrieval_in_sql.ipynb), but the overall approach consists of:
 1. Querying for unique values in the column
 2. Generating embeddings for those values
-3. Store the embeddings in a separate column or in an auxiliary table.
+3. Storing the embeddings in a separate column or in an auxiliary table.

 ## Usage